 To increase the level of good bacteria in your gut, you can eat more fiber-rich and fermented foods, and take a good probiotic that's strong enough to change your gut balance from unfriendly to friendly.

-I like Smarter Nutrition's Gut Health formula, with both the prebiotic formula, and three strands of the most powerful probiotics you can get.
+Dr. Nancy recommends Smarter Nutrition's Gut Health formula, with both the prebiotic formula, and three strands of the most powerful probiotics you can get.

 The takeaway today is that brain fog is often a controllable condition.
 You just have to address the potential underlying causes, which could be happening not just in your brain but in your gut as well.

 Check out Part 2, in which Dr. Nancy goes through simple steps to get rid of brain fog for good!